 - Engage patients, families, leadership, healthcare providers and employees in the process of evaluating, ensuring and improving quality and safety performance

 Knowing how well a hospital performs allows you to make better choices about where to receive medical care.
 Helping you understand where we excel and strive for improvement is important to us.
-On this site you'll find the most up-to-date information and reports on the competency, quality and safety of care provided at YNHH.
+On this site you'll find up-to-date information and reports on the competency, quality and safety of care provided at YNHH.

 Who measures performance?

 Our team of quality assurance experts continually monitors and measures performance across the entire Yale New Haven Health system.
 We evaluate and survey patients and staff at all levels to create hospital "scorecards."
 We also rely on reporting from national agencies such as the U.S. Department of Health and Human Services and The Joint Commission to tell us how we're doing.